abergs/Butler/readme.md

 #Butler - ~~World~~ Developer Class CMS
 Butler won't get in your way.
 Build your site as you want to, then add Butler as a drop-in Backend for your models.

-*Word of warning; Butler is in Alpha2 but is fully working, but very simple.
+*Word of warning; Butler is in Alpha2, fully working, but primitive.
 Works on my machine guarantee issued :)*

 ## What is Butler?
 Butler is a pluginnable backend for your MVC4 site.
 After installing the Nuget Package, an area will be added at `yourapp.com/Butler/` where you and your users can login, and create/edit/store models for your application.
 You can then retrieve the model and present it as you wish inside your views.